For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Group-wide commitments

-To this end, Crédit Agricole S.A. is a signatory to the UN’s Global Compact since 2003 and France’s Diversity charter since 2008.
-The Group also signed the Women’s Empowerment Principles on 27 July 2022.
-This commitment in favour of diversity and inclusion, and against all forms of discrimination, are recalled in the Global Agreement, renewed in October 2023 for a term of four years.
+Crédit Agricole S.A. is a signatory to the UN’s Global Compact since 2003 and France’s Diversity charter since 2008.
+The Group also signed the Women’s Empowerment Principles in 2022.
+These commitments in favour of diversity and inclusion, and against all forms of discrimination, are recalled in the Global Agreement, renewed in October 2023 for a term of four years.

 Gender policy